NMMT76/ZX-ROM-EX/README.md

 ## Loading

-`ZXROMEX_v1.5.bin` is a standard 16KB 48K ROM image, loadable in any emulator that accepts a custom ROM image (Fuse, etc.) or writable to real ROM-replacement hardware.
-It is a drop-in replacement for the stock 48K ROM.
+`ZXROMEX_v1.5.bin` is a standard 16KB 48K ROM image, loadable in any emulator that accepts a custom ROM image (Fuse, etc.) or equivalent.